 This should be the starting point.
 Because “Changing Sales” is more than “Changing Selling” – as in how to sell.
 It is about looking broader at the Sales, which customer group to service how with which sales organisational setup.
 It is also about how to interact with

 Thereby Changing Sales and Going Digital naturally becomes a much bigger and strategic topic than just picking a technology.

 I believe we all know the feeling of Marketing and Sales working in Silos.
 That was one of the reason I started Prezentor.
 And the same goes for other departments with some kind of customer interaction: Like Service or Product Management.
 In small companies, they merely blend, but the larger the company, the higher degree of specialization takes place.
 Marketing professionals focus more and more on their area of special competence.
 It makes sense but is for the alignment and cooperation bad.

 Sales live in “their own world”.
 When presented marketing concepts and material Sales seldom reject it.
 It is professionally made, catchy, beautiful and hard not to like.
 But do they use the content in the most essential part of the selling – the sales conversation?
 We all know the answer.
 Sales is a silo.

 But it is actually even worse.
-Sales Consultant works like a silo in the silo!
+Sales Consultant work like a silo in the silo!
 They do have IT systems to support their approach to customers: ERP and CRM.
-They often have a company defines Sales Method and they do get training helping them deliver that.
-But what happens in their sales conversation is a black box.
+They often have a company-defined Sales Method and they do get training to help them deliver that.
+But what actually happens in their sales conversation is a black box.
 Imagine knowing what is in that black box.
 How sales conversations are done.
-What does work – what does not work.
+What works – what does not work.
 How different customer types reflect on your selling method and your people.
-Knowing if your sales team having had trained in Solution Selling actually also conduct it in their sales conversations – and succeed with it or not.
+Knowing if your sales team having had training in Solution Selling actually also conducts it in their sales conversations – and succeed with it or not.

 I like the simple image of “The Dynamic Magnifier”.
 Where there are three important parts.